 The pieces on this page are a sample of some of the music that I’ve written.
 Some of them were written for games that for one reason or another were never completed, while others were written as fun experiments or projects.
-There are also a handful of sound effect tracks featured here.
 I will be making regular updates to this section with the newer pieces and sound effects that I’ve written and created.

 “Phantom Chase” started off as an experiment with strings and changing meters and later became a piece for a chase scene in another game project.
 This track also gave me an excuse to use some of the live drum samples in my instrument library and allowed me to test what my DAW (Digital Audio Workstation) could handle.

 “Derelict Ship” is a piece I wrote for the Gam3rConpilation 2013 Album.
 For this piece, I decided to write something that featured some menacing electronic elements that would contrast well against the more tranquil melodies from the shakuhachi.
 The Gam3rConpilation Album features a variety of pieces by some very talented game composers.
 I highly recommend checking it out.

 “Forgotten Conflicts (Intro)” is the opening to a new podcast titled Forgotten Conflicts.
 The podcast is a history podcast written and hosted by a good friend of mine Brett Pierce.
 The program will be launching in the near future and I’ll have more details on that when it airs.